zydou/arti/CONTRIBUTING.md

 Improving the look and feel of the documentation would also rock.

-I've made a bunch of notes throughout the document in comments with strings like "FIXME" or "TODO".
+We've made a bunch of notes throughout the document in comments with strings like "FIXME" or "TODO".

+When we have TODOs that we want to fix prior to the release of a particular feature or milestone, we define a special TODO format.
+Right now we have "TODO HS" (or "TODO hs") for things we intend to fix before we release support for Tor Hidden Services (.onion services).
 There is a list of features that I wish other crates had in a file called `WANT_FROM_OTHER_CRATES`.